-The inmates of a de-addiction centre from Haryana reported that they were “forced to stand holding a pillar in the room and were beaten with sticks by the staff, and never allowed to step out of the dormitory” (20).
+Inmates of a de-addiction centre from Haryana reported that they were “forced to stand holding a pillar in the room and were beaten with sticks by the staff, and never allowed to step out of the dormitory” (20).
 In another treatment facility, the inspection officials reported that “alcohol and drug addicts were hung upside down and brutally beaten.
 Some of them were tied to chair and thrashed” (21).
 Aggression and violence are being used in many treatment facilities as a way to address crisis situations as their staffs are not trained in non-aggressive de-escalation techniques.
 Newspapers have reported several incidents of staff bludgeoning patients and death due to such torture.
 Using aggression and violence in the pretext of treatment was explicitly mentioned in some of the newspaper reports.
 One of the inspection reports stated that “…Pretending as specialists, they would even beat up the inmates” (22).
 The use of physical and verbal abuse in the name of treatment, to an extent, resembles the practices at ‘Anexos’, the coercive addiction treatment facilities of Mexico (23).
 Individuals are abducted from their houses to Anexos, at the request of a family member, by using force.

 It is a practice in several private treatment facilities to use forced labour in the pretext of treatment (recovery/treatment through labour).
 The treatment providers would argue that this would strengthen the clients to take responsibilities in life, but in reality, they save human resource costs by hiring less staff.
 Most of the time, such activities do not help individuals to get trained and find an occupation post-treatment.
 The MHCA, 2017 mandates mental health establishments to stop forced labour and give remuneration if anyone is involved in any work at the facility (14).
 UNODC and WHO states that “neither detention nor forced labour have been recognized by science as treatment for drug use disorders” (24).
 Our findings also indicate that there are families who are misinformed, at times by treatment providers, that forced labour and aggressive handling of clients are part of the addiction treatment.
 A newspaper report in connection with a 33 years old allegedly beaten to death by the staff of a de-addiction centre in Bangalore, states that when he complained about the torture and forced labour at the centre, his family believed that “all these methods to be some part of treatment to help him kick the bottle” (25).